 A food production coop in southern Lebanon composed of 23 women has installed 12 solar panels with a combined power of 3 kilowatts thanks to the efforts of Greenpeace and local volunteers.
 The installation provides power to the machines and empowerment to the women in the group.

-Author: Steve Hanley
+All posts from Steve Hanley

 Tesla is now supplying electricity to the island of Kauai under an agreement with the local utility company.
 That means Tesla is now a power provider, a role it sees itself adopting more often in the future.